numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 As a continuation of NEP 42, the goal of this NEP is to extend universal functions to DTypes defined outside of NumPy.
-While the main motivation is enabling new user defined DTypes, this will significantly simplify defining universal functions for NumPy string or structured dtypes.
+While the main motivation is enabling new user defined DTypes, this will also significantly simplify defining universal functions for NumPy strings or structured DTypes.
-Until now, these dtypes are not supported by any of NumPy's functions (such as ``np.add`` or ``np.equal``), due to difficulties arising from their parametric nature (compare NEP 41 and 42).
+Until now, these DTypes are not supported by any of NumPy's functions (such as ``np.add`` or ``np.equal``), due to difficulties arising from their parametric nature (compare NEP 41 and 42), e.g. the string length.

-Functions on arrays must handle a number of distinct steps which are described in more detail in section `Steps involved in a UFunc call`_.
+Functions on arrays must handle a number of distinct steps which are described in more detail in section "`Steps involved in a UFunc call`_".
 The most important ones are:

-- Organizing all functionality which a new DType requires to define a ufunc call, currently sometimes called "inner-loop".
+- Organizing all functionality required to define a ufunc call for specific DTypes.
+This is often called the "inner-loop".
-- Deal with input for which no exact matching function is found.
+- Deal with input for which no exact matching implementation is found.
   For example when ``int32`` and ``float64`` are added, the ``int32`` is cast to ``float64``.
 This requires a distinct "promotion" step.

 After organizing and defining these, we need to:

-- Define the user API necessary to customize both of the above point
+- Define the user API necessary to customize both of the above points.
 - Allow convenient reuse of existing functionality.
   For example a DType representing physical units, such as meters, should be able to fall back to NumPy's existing math implementations.

-This NEP details how these requirements will be achieved in NumPy.
+This NEP details how these requirements will be achieved in NumPy:

-- All DType specific functionality that is currently part of the ufunc definition will be defined by a new `ArrayMethod`_ object.
+- All DType specific functionality currently part of the ufunc definition will be defined as part of a new `ArrayMethod`_ object.
-  This ``ArrayMethod`` object will be the new way to describe any function operating on arrays.
+  This ``ArrayMethod`` object will be the new, preferred, way to describe any function operating on arrays.

-- Ufuncs must dispatch to the ``ArrayMethod`` and potentially use promotion to find the correct ``ArrayMethod`` to use.
+- Ufuncs will dispatch to the ``ArrayMethod`` and potentially use promotion to find the correct ``ArrayMethod`` to use.
   This will be described in the `Promotion and dispatching`_ section.

 A new C-API will be outlined in each section.
-A future Python API is expected to be very similar and the C-API is presented in terms of Python code.
+A future Python API is expected to be very similar and the C-API is presented in terms of Python code for readability.

 The NEP proposes a large, but necessary, refactor of the NumPy ufunc internals.
-This modernization will not affect users directly and is not only a necessary step for new DTypes, but also future improvements to the ufunc machinery.
+This modernization will not affect end users directly and is not only a necessary step for new DTypes, but in itself a maintenance effort which is expected to help with future improvements to the ufunc machinery.

-While the most important restructure proposed is the new ``ArrayMethod`` object, the largest long term consideration is the design choice for promotion and dispatching.
+While the most important restructure proposed is the new ``ArrayMethod`` object, the largest long term consideration is the API choice for promotion and dispatching.